Day of Reconciliation: African origins

 Black and indigenous South Africans who did not have the right to vote after the South African War, protested racial discrimination on 16 December 1910.
 Other protests against the government handling of racial discrimination continued to be held on 16 December.
 In 1929, 1930 and 1934, anti-pass demonstrations were held by the Communist Party of South Africa (CPSA) on that day.
 The All African Convention (AAC) was held during the same time in 1935, covering dates 15 December through 18 December.

 Much later, when efforts of passive protest and resistance against apartheid had been unsuccessful, the African National Congress (ANC) decided to form a military or armed group.
 The decision to move to armed resistance happened after the ANC was banned by the government.
-Nelson Mandela believed that non-violent resistance was not working to stop Apartheid, and advocated acts of sabotage.
-The date of 16 December is the anniversary of the 1961 founding of Umkhonto we Sizwe ("Spear of the Nation" or MK), the armed wing of the ANC.
+Nelson Mandela believed that non-violent resistance was not working to stop Apartheid, and advocated for violent insurrection.
+The date of 16 December is the anniversary of the first bomb bombs carried out by Umkhonto we Sizwe ("Spear of the Nation" or MK), the armed wing of the ANC in 1961.
 On that day, Umkhonto we Sizwe enacted its "first acts of sabotage" which included bomb blasts against government buildings in Johannesburg, Port Elizabeth and Durban.
+The day was specifically chosen due to the cultural significance to the Afrikaner people.
 Also on 16 December 1961, the Umkhonto we Sizwe distributed leaflets describing how the group "will carry on the struggle for freedom and democracy by new methods, which are necessary to complement the actions of the established national liberation organisations."